BarnBridge/BBIP/bbips/001-BarnBridgeDAO.md

 ```

 This leaves the opportunity to expand the proposals, by just updating the frontend which pulls the information from the `executor` contract.

+The `execute()` function will be called via a `delegatecall` by the DAO contract.
+This gives any proposal unlimited power, including destroying the DAO.

 ### States